QilinGu/udacity_ml/projects/capstone/README.md

 ![Reinforcement Learning](figures/rel.png)

 This toy car scenario can be formalized by the diagram above.
 We have an agent, the car, at the top of the diagram.
 At a point in time t we must choose an action a_t.
-This causes the agent to interact with environment, causing the state of the environment s_t+1 to change in the next time step t+1.
+This agent interacts with environment, causing the state of the environment s_t+1 to change in the next time step t+1.
 In addition the agent receives a perceived reward r_t.
 The agent then considers the tuple (s_t, a_t, s_t+1, r_t) and decides upon the next action a_t+1.
 This repeats ad nauseum.

 The machine learning literature calls this a _reinforcement learning_ problem.
 Each action is "reinforced" through positive or negative "reward", getting us closer or farther away from a desired "state."
-Let's define a function Q(s_t,a_t) as the expected, longterm reward of taking action a_t in state s_t.
+Let's define a function Q(s_t,a_t) as the expected, cumulative reward of taking action a_t in state s_t.
 How might we calculate this magical function Q?

 We can define this recursively as dynamic programming problem.
 Q(s_t,a_t) becomes the reward r_t we receive for taking action a_t, plus the _best_ reward available in the new state s_t+1.
-The best reward is then the maximum Q(s_t+1, a_t+1) available in s_t+1.
+The best reward is then the maximum Q(s_t+1,a_t+1) available in s_t+1.
 The best action to take in a state is always the action a_t that has the highest Q value.
 This leads to the Bellman equation:

 ![Bellman equation](figures/bellman.png)

+Bellman defines a learning parameter, gamma, that tells us how much of our previous estimate of q(s,q) we want to believe when updating values (from 0-100%).
+We want to learn slowly and deliberately, ironing out statistical outliers.
+Gamma is often quite close to 1.0, or 0.9 in our case.

 This seems easy enough, but how do we pick initial Q values?
 What's interesting is that, over infinite time, it doesn't really matter!
 With infinite iterations of this algorithm the values of Q(s,t) will settle to an optimal plan.
 Common